-Of the 38 archaeological sites/findspots monitored during the nine field seasons of this project (13 during the 2007 field season), 30 of them are being exposed by fluvial erosion.
+Of the 39 archaeological sites/findspots monitored during the eleven field seasons of this project (eight during the 2009 field season), 30 of them are being exposed by fluvial erosion.
 Because subsurface testing has been conducted on only six sites, and in most cases this testing has been only minimal, site areas for most cannot be reliably calculated.
 However, the 24 sites that are being exposed by fluvial erosion extend for over 7,200 meters along the Cass, Tittabawassee and Shiawassee rivers.
 It is not known how far inland from the rivers most of these sites extend.
 Shovel testing at 20SA722 has shown that site deposits extend at least 40-60 meters inland over a portion of the site.
 Shovel testing at 20SA1251 has revealed that, at least along one part of its length, this site extends over 100 meters inland.
 Previously recorded sites/findspots that are not currently eroding in the river include 20SA1257 (Shiawassee #9), 20SA1276 (Shiaw. #13), and 20SA1277 (Shiaw. #14).
 Artifacts from these sites were originally found exposed in the "backdirt" of animal burrows and/or "tree throws".
 Extensive shovel testing at 20SA1276 has identified apparent site boundaries indicating a site area of approximately 2.54 hectares.
-Shovel testing at 20SA1277 has shown that this site is quite large (Sommer 2002), but site boundaries have not yet been determined.
-Of the four sites identified in the farm units, one (20SA1304) is findspot of a single flake, one (20SA1305) is a scatter of late 19th/ early 20th century debris that covers a fairly large area but is concentrated in a roughly 30X30 meter area, one (20SA1306) includes a 10X24 meter cluster of flakes and findspots of three flakes and an FCR scattered over a two hectare area, and one (20SA1307) includes a findspot of a retouched flake and two flakes in the midst of a roughly 30X30 meter area of late 19th / early 20th century debris.
+Shovel testing at 20SA1277 has shown that this site is quite large, at least 90 meters along a north/south transect (Sommer 2002), but site boundaries have not yet been determined.
+Of the five sites identified in the farm units, one (20SA1304) is findspot of a single flake, one (20SA1305) is a scatter of late 19th / early 20th century debris that covers a fairly large area but is concentrated in a roughly 30X30 meter area, one (20SA1306) includes a 10X24 meter cluster of flakes and findspots of three flakes and an FCR scattered over a two hectare area, and one (20SA1307) includes a findspot of a retouched flake and two flakes in the midst of a roughly 30X30 meter area of late 19th / early 20th century debris.
+The fifth site located in a farm unit is 20SA1367, newly located in 2009.
+The entire area surveyed, ca. three hectares, contains a low-density scatter of prehistoric and mid-19th to early 20th century debris.
+However, the surveyed area did not define the boundaries of the site, which almost certainly extends over a much wider area.
+The surveyed area has now been planted as part of a habitat restoration program which should prevent future erosion and exposure of archaeological material.

 Prehistoric artifacts recovered from the various sites on the refuge represent primarily Middle and early Late Woodland occupations (ca A.D.
 1 - 1000).
 However, a few Late Archaic/Early Woodland period (ca. 3000-100 B.C.) artifacts and several later Late Woodland and Late Prehistoric (ca. A.D.
 1000-European contact) items are also present in the recovered assemblages.
 Site 20SA722 is an exception in that most of the material appears to date to the Late Woodland to Late Prehistoric period.
 Historic period artifacts date primarily from the mid-19th century through the 20th century, though a few earlier historic items have also been recovered.
-A thin scatter of mid to late 20th century debris was present on all of the sites (as well as on non-site areas).
-This material was not considered archaeologically significant and in most instances was neither noted nor collected.
+A thin scatter of mid to late 20th century debris is present on all of the sites (as well as on non-site areas).
+This material is not considered archaeologically significant and in most instances was neither noted nor collected.